RLGym/rlgym.github.io/docs/tutorials/terminal_conditions.md

 #Called once per step.
 is_terminal(self, current_state: GameState) -> bool
 ```
-To write a custom terminal condition, inherit from the parent class and implement the above functions.
+To write a custom terminal condition, inherit from the parent class and implement the above methods.

 As an example, let's implement a custom terminal condition that will end an episode as soon as any player touches the ball.
 ```python